boxgf/transfer-learning/README.md

 Hence it is not necessary to have sklearn. you can comment import sklearn lines in qlearningAgents.py

 The main transfer learning algorithm is implemented in the qlearningAgents.py (transferLearning agent)

+To compile the transfer learning algorithm, use - python pacman.py -p tla -l newtarget